There are some dog pregnancy test kits on the market, though they require drawing some blood. Learn more about dog pregnancy tests.

 It can be tough to know if your dog is pregnant since the symptoms do not necessarily show up right away.
 Most tests will not reveal if a dog is pregnant until around three weeks into the pregnancy.
 Here are some ways you can determine if your dog is expecting:

-As well as taking a test, observing some -- or several -- of these common symptoms can be a tip-off to your dog’s pregnancy in the early weeks:
+As well as taking a test, observing some – or several – of these common pregnancy signs can be a tip-off to your dog’s pregnancy in the early weeks:

 Human Pregnancy Tests